mattrglobal/oidc-portable-identities/spec.md

 The following section outlines how an OpenID provider can use the following meta-data elements in its openid-configuration as defined in [@!OpenID-Discovery] to advertise the identifier types it supports, which especially includes metadata about portable subject identifiers.

-subject\_id\_types\_supported
+sub\_id\_types\_supported
 : OPTIONAL.
 A JSON array of strings.
 This metadata element describes the subject identifier types supported by the respective OP.
 This specification defines the following values:
 * `jwkthumb`: the identifier constitutes the thumbprint of a JWK
 * `did`: the identifier constitutes a decentralized identifier as defined in [@!decentralized_identifiers]
 * `op-bound`: the "classical" OpenID Connect identifier.
 The identifier is built by concatinating the `sub` value, created and maintained by the OP, and the OP's issuer URL.

 did\_methods\_supported
 : OPTIONAL.
 A JSON array of strings used in conjunction with the identifier type `did`.
 This metadata element describes whether the client supports the resolution of [@!decentralized_identifiers] and further more which decentralized identifier methods.
+Each array value contains the DID method `method-name` as per [@!decentralized_identifiers].
 A full enumeration of DID methods can be found in the "decentralized identifier method registry" (see [@!did_specs_registry]).

 [TBD] is this element required if the did subject identifier type is supported?